 During deliberations, the jury sent several notes to the court asking why Markquice Jones was not on trial.
 The prosecutor admitted to the judge that only Lonnie Jones was in the lineup; but despite the fact and that the prosecutor had not corrected Fludd when she falsely testified that she had identified both men, the judge did not inform the jury of this falsehood by Fludd.
 On November 9, 2002, the jury convicted Lonnie Jones of second-degree murder, first-degree assault and third-degree intimidating a witness.
-He was sentenced to 37-year-to-life in prison.
+He was sentenced to 37 years to life in prison.

 With assistance from a Legal Aid attorney, Jones secured pro bono representation from the prestigious law firm Davis Polk & Wardell.
 Jones’s new attorneys interviewed Sherrod Jones (no relation), who stated that the person he saw kill Hayward was not Lonnie Jones, whom he knew because they grew up in the same neighborhood.
 Defense investigators also located three women who said Fludd could not have witnessed the shootings from her balcony as she was out having dinner with them at a restaurant when the crime occurred.

 On July 18, 2006, the Supreme Court of New York remanded Jones’s case for a new trial.
 On January 30, 2007, after Fludd’s credibility was demolished by the defense witnesses, a jury acquitted Jones of all charges and he was released.
 He had spent 5½ years in prison, most of it in protective custody because of a $20,000 contract that Hayward’s gang had put on his life.
 After his release, Jones immediately left the state for his own safety.
-In 2009, the New York Court of Claims ordered the state to pay Jones $1.8 in compensation.
+In 2009, the New York Court of Claims ordered the state to pay Jones $1.8 million in compensation.

 - Stephanie Denzel